mglantz/magnusandmyriam.github.io/rsvp_en.md

 Ofcourse we would want all friends and family to be able to come to our wedding, but the harsh reality is that the location has limited capacity.
 Also, we want you to be able to celebrate together with us late into the night.
 Because of this, we ask you to only bring children if you have to.
 We hope you understand.

-Reach out to us if you cannot arrange to come without children.
+Call us if you cannot arrange to come without children.